 The MSTCM program is an ACAOM accredited program.
 ACAOM is the agency recognized by the U.S. Secretary if Education.
 We accept transfer credit from accredited colleges or universities, provided the course satisfies our curriculum criteria.
 You should be able to transfer classes out to other universities as well.
 However, colleges and universities transfer classes at their own discretion.
 The courses you take at ACCHS will transfer to other ACAOM approved TCM schools; though, you should contact your advisor for more information on what may or may not transfer.

-It’s a good idea to get your prerequisite courses out of the way first.
-However, it is possible to complete your prerequisite courses concurrently with the ACCHS TCM curriculum.
-Once you start your TCM program, you will have precious little time to complete basic science courses, so early completion of your prerequisites gives you an advantage.
-Aside from the prerequisites, you will need to complete 60 accredited college course units before you can be considered for admissions.
+It’s a good idea to get your Basic Science courses out of the way first.
+However, it is possible to complete your Basic Sciences concurrently with the ACCHS TCM curriculum.
+Once you start your TCM program, you will have precious little time to complete basic science courses, so early completion of your theses classes gives you an advantage.
+Aside from the Basic Science co-requisites, you will need to complete a minimum of 60 accredited college course semester units before you can be considered for admissions.

 The practical clinical training portion of the curriculum begins in the fourth trimester or in the second year.
 Refer to the course prerequisites for clinical training to find out what course must be completed before the internship begins.